csgames/comp-2017-cscoins/README.md

  - First, Place some walls at each border tiles.
 (First row, last row, first column and last column).
  - We generate an starting coordinate and a ending coordinate.
 (PRNG.extract_number % grid_size, PRNG.extract_number % grid_size)
-     - While starting coordinate is a wall already, generate another starting coordinate.
+     - While starting coordinate if is a wall already, generate another starting coordinate.
      - Do the same with the ending coordinate, but if the generated ending coordinate is the same as the starting one, generating another ending coordinate.
  - Generate **nb_blockers** walls with the PRNG (PRNG.extract_number % grid_size, PRNG.extract_number % grid_size), if the coordinate is the same as the starting coord or the ending coord, skip this blockers.